Disease Guide ·Brachycephalic Syndrome ·2026

 Brachycephalic Syndrome in Dogs - symptoms, vet costs & insurance

-Brachycephalic syndrome affects nearly all flat-faced breeds — BOAS corrective surgery costs $1,500-$5,000.
-French Bulldogs, Pugs, and Bulldogs are bred with shortened skulls that compress their airways.
-The result is chronic breathing difficulty that worsens with age, heat, and exercise.
-Surgery can dramatically improve quality of life, but the underlying anatomy can't be fully corrected.
+Brachycephalic syndrome affects nearly all flat-faced breeds - BOAS corrective surgery costs $1,500-$5,000.
+French Bulldogs, Pugs, and Bulldogs have shortened skulls that compress their airways, causing chronic breathing difficulty.
+Surgery dramatically improves quality of life, though underlying anatomy can't be fully corrected.

 Brachycephalic Syndrome - vet costs and insurance